Karl-August Fagerholm: Postwar years

-Fagerholm was elected chairman of Finland's Social Democrats.
-Väinö Tanner had to resign since he was seen with the uttermost suspicion by Finnish Communists by many Social Democrats, by the leadership in Sweden and, most importantly, by the Soviet Union.
-For the third time, like in 1920 and 1930, Fagerholm's main task was to rehabilitate and consolidate the Social Democrats.
-This time, however, the accusations came from the left.
-Fagerholm appeared to be the least enthusiastic of the leading advocates for the Continuation War and so could be elected as sort of a compromise candidate, accepted by both the Tanner-supporting majority and by the critics of the war, sympatisants of the Six and the so-called "peace opposition" concentrated in the Swedophone part of the Labor Union and Social Democracy.
+Because of his conciliatory attitude, Fagerholm was considered more suitable for ministerial duties than Väinö Tanner, who did not enjoy the confidence of the Soviet Union.
+Fagerholm was open to political cooperation with the Communist Party of Finland (SKP), but did not join the group of opposition social democrats who had formed the Finnish People's Democratic League (SKDL) in 1944 together with the SKP.
+He was thus elected Speaker of the Parliament in 1945, and with a few exceptions remained in this position until 1962.
+Fagerholm's task was to rehabilitate the Social Democrats towards the Soviet Union.
+Furthermore, thanks to his old personal contacts, he played a key role in the reconstruction of Finland's Nordic relations and later in Finland's accession to the Nordic Council.

+Fagerholm was also a candidate for chairman of the Social Democrats in 1946, but lost with only 61 votes against Emil Skog's 146.

 The Soviet victory in World War II had greatly improved the prestige of their supporters in Finland.
-When, in 1946, the Communist-allied Mauno Pekkala finally won an election and became the prime minister of a coalition cabinet that included also the Social Democrats, Fagerholm could concentrate on his role as party chairman and remained outside the cabinet.
+In 1946, the Communist-allied Mauno Pekkala finally won an election and became the prime minister of a coalition cabinet that included also the Social Democrats, though Fagerholm remained outside the cabinet.
 It was Fagerholm's conviction that Communists could not be defeated with repressive methods that had been tried since the Civil War.
 Communism was to be countered in free debate and free elections.
 The battle of the late 1940s was that in the trade unions in which boards and representatives were elected proportionally.
 The Social Democrats succeeded more often than not to fend off or reverse Communist takeovers.